 Breakthrough innovations generate stock returns seven times larger than those to incremental innovations (Srinivasan et al. 2009) and have a higher impact on Tobin's q and abnormal stock returns than incremental innovations (Sorescu and Spanjol 2008).
 Breakthrough innovations are also more likely to grow markets and to create loyal customers.
-Incremental innovations, on the other hand, are more likely to cannibalize existing products in the firm's portfolio, which, depending on margins, may reduce firm profits.

-Given this evidence, our documented shift in innovation behavior may have important consequences for the long-run performance of public firms.
+Given this evidence, our documented shift in innovation behavior may have important consequences for the long-term performance of public firms.
 As Tellis, Prabhu, and Chandy (2009) observe, capital availability is not sufficient to ensure returns to innovation.
 Instead, firm performance is conditional on managers making the right kinds of innovation investments.

-Examining the effect of innovation strategies on performance is important because breakthrough and new-to-firm category innovations have risks, often fail, and are associated with a higher firm cash flow discount rate than incremental innovations (Sorescu and Spanjol 2008).
-Hence, unlike investments in other marketing assets such as customer satisfaction that appear to exhibit lower risk while generating higher cash flows (Fornell et al. 2006), investments in innovation have substantial downside risk when it comes to financial performance.
-Given this, investors are likely to demand a price premium to compensate for this increased risk, especially in the immediate period after the IPO when newly-listed firms lack prior public performance history.
-Investments into complementary assets, such as marketing, around the IPO can help firms mitigate such risks (cf. Kurt and Hulland 2013).
+Examining the effect of innovation strategies on performance is important because breakthrough and new-to-firm category innovations have risks, often fail, and are associated with a higher cash flow discount rate than incremental innovations (Sorescu and Spanjol 2008).
+Thus, unlike investments in customer satisfaction that exhibit lower risk while generating higher cash flows (Fornell et al. 2006), investments in innovation have substantial downside risk when it comes to financial performance.
+Thus, investors are likely to demand a price premium to compensate for this increased risk, especially in the immediate period after the IPO when newly listed firms lack prior public performance history.
+Investments into complementary assets (e.g., marketing) around the IPO can help firms mitigate such risks (Kurt and Hulland 2013).